Burzum

-Burzum (/ˈbɜrzəm/; /no/) is a Norwegian music project founded by former Mayhem member Varg Vikernes in 1991.
-Although Burzum never played live performances, it became a staple of the early Norwegian black metal scene and is considered one of the most influential acts in black metal's history.
+Burzum (/ˈbɜrzəm/; /no/) is a Norwegian music project founded by Kristian "Varg" Vikernes in 1991.
+Although Burzum never played live performances, it became a key member of the early Norwegian black metal scene and is considered one of the most influential acts in the history of black metal and its offshoot National Socialist black metal (NSBM).
 The word "burzum" means "darkness" in the Black Speech, a fictional language crafted by The Lord of the Rings writer J. R. R. Tolkien.
 Burzum's lyrics and imagery are often inspired by fantasy and Norse mythology.

 Vikernes founded Burzum in 1991 and recorded the first four Burzum albums between January 1992 and March 1993.
-From 1994 to 2009, Vikernes was imprisoned for the murder of Mayhem guitarist Øystein "Euronymous" Aarseth and the arson of eight churches.
+From 1994 to 2009, Vikernes was imprisoned for the murder of Mayhem guitarist Øystein "Euronymous" Aarseth and the arson of three churches.
 While imprisoned, he recorded two dark ambient albums using only synthesizers, as he had no access to drums, guitar, or bass.

 Since his release from prison in 2009, he has recorded several more albums, including those in the dark ambient and neofolk genres.
 Vikernes ended the Burzum project in 2020 before announcing a new album in 2024.